mazmarz/k8s-demo/README.md

   * Retrieve the json key file for the service account and place it into to the root directory
-  * There script *runnit* is used to tie everything together.
-It acts a wrapper for vagrant, hence it accepts all the common vagrant arguments: *up, provision, ssh, destroy*  The script will do automatically the following:
+  * The script *runnit* is used to tie everything together.
+It acts as a wrapper for vagrant, hence it accepts all the common vagrant arguments: *up, provision, ssh, destroy*  The script will do automatically the following:
     - Setup ssh keys in order to access the cluster remotely.
 With GCP this can be accomplished with gcloud compute config-ssh.
 Vagrant can handle this on its own but not with GCP it seems.
     - Spin up the virtual machines.
 As mentioned, I have chosen Vagrant since I am familiar with it and because it is not provider specific.
     - Setup the Kubernetes inside on the VMs.
 Here the choice went to Ansible.
 First and foremost because it is agentless.
 Though vagrant offers a provisioning method, a good part of the setup with ansible I had to do outside of vagrant.